 At the same time, the call for transparency emphasises the need for increased open dialogue with society.
-Appropriate engagement strategies in risk assessment and communication must take into account the positions of different stakeholders and ensure a balanced representation of all interested parties.
-There must be transparent, widely-available information for those interested in understanding EFSA's processes and accessible, independent mechanisms that allow for stakeholders to contribute to its work.
+Appropriate engagement strategies in risk assessment and communication must take into consideration the positions of different stakeholders and ensure a balanced representation of all interested parties.
+There must be transparent, widely available information that helps understand EFSA's processes, while preserving its confidentiality where appropriate.
+This should be complemented by mechanisms that allow for interested parties and the wider public to contribute to EFSA's work easily and in a balanced manner.